 Read also: Payment systems integration

 You can figure out what music users like in a number of ways.
 For instance, Tastebuds can import your likes from Facebook and artists from Last.fm, or you can type in the names of bands and musicians yourself.
 The ultimate goal of Tastebuds is to let people meet offline.
 Therefore, they also use your location and suggest people with similar music tastes near you.

 Moostify discovered what music you like by scanning your phone’s music library and using that as the starting point for building a music-centric profile.

 - How to get thousands of users for dating app

 - How to build an app like Tinder

 Dating apps, as well as music streaming apps, have lots of potential to be monetized.
 Tastebuds is profitable thanks to subscriptions for its premium offering, Backstage Pass.
-This offering allows to send unlimited messages, removes ads and lets you access incognito mode, which means you can visit profiles anonymously and hide your online status.
+This service lets users send unlimited messages, removes ads, and lets you access incognito mode – which means you can visit profiles anonymously and hide your online status.

-Once you have a big enough user base in your music dating app, you can monetize your product more effectively.
+Once you have a big enough user base for your music dating app, you can monetize your product more effectively.
 But starting off by following in Tinder’s footsteps is also a good idea.
 Tinder became so popular partly because it offered a completely free mobile dating service.